arthigos/socketfun/README.md

 2. With the server running, open another terminal window and run:
 `python3 client.py`

-3. Be amazed of how little this code does
+3. Be amazed by how little this code does

 #### Chatting up